Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 \subsection{The construction on standard points}

-The main construction of this section is a more delicate version of the following ``pointwise'' construction.
-Given a single tropical stable map $\plC\to \Sigma$, one can choose a polyhedral -- not necessarily conical -- subdivision $\widetilde\Sigma$ such that the image of $\plC$ is the support of a polyhedral subcomplex, as exemplified in Figure~\ref{fig: subdivision}.
+The main construction is a more delicate version of the following simple ``pointwise'' construction.
+Given a single tropical stable map $\plC\to \Sigma$, viewing $\plC$ as a metric graph, one can choose a polyhedral -- not necessarily conical -- subdivision $\widetilde\Sigma$ such that the image of $\plC$ is the support of a polyhedral subcomplex, see Figure~\ref{fig: subdivision}.
 Once this subdivision is made, the map $\plC\to \widetilde \Sigma$ may not be polyhedral.
 To remedy this, a subdivision to $\plC$ can be made by adding vertices to $\plC$ at the preimages of the vertices of $\widetilde\Sigma$.

 \begin{remark} There always exists a subdivision of the target to make a map transverse.
 Fix a tropical map $\plC\to \Sigma$.
 Replace $\Sigma$ with a conical subdivision so that it becomes simplicial.
 Since the question is local, it suffices to deal with the case where $\Sigma$ is $\RR_{\geq 0}^n$.
 For each of the $n$ projections to $\RR_{\geq 0}$, choose a polyhedral subdivision $\mathsf{T_i}$ such that the image of every vertex is a vertex, and the image of every noncontracted bounded edge is a union of bounded edges.
 The product of the $\mathsf T_i$ yields a cubical subdivision of $\RR_{\geq 0}^n$ where the image of every vertex is a vertex.
 The image of an edge is the diagonal in a facet connecting two edges.
 By further triangulating, we guarantee that the image of each edge is an edge in the subdivision, as required.
 By passing to the $1$-skeleton of this subdivision, and if necessary discarding unnecessary vertices and edges, we obtain a non-complete polyhedral subdivision of $\Sigma$. \end{remark}